Logo

 Chinese New Year:

-traditional Chinese food and looking at the celebration in China.
+We will look at the story of Chinese New Year.
+We will be trying traditional Chinese food and looking at the celebration in China.
 We will make decorations and even dress up!

 Our Class Story: